bitfocus/companion-module-soundtrack-remote/README.md

 **V2.0.0**
 - Adds subscription to Soundtrack API for real-time updates
-- Now downloads a user's playlists, schedules, and stations for easier selection
+- Now downloads a user's zones, playlists, schedules, and stations for easier selection
 - Adds support for actions:
   - Assign Playlist (by name)
   - Assign Schedule (by name)